-CHAPTER 3 Traffic and Equipment Management
+Traffic and Equipment Management

-Traffic and Equipment Management Branch
+Division of Planning Traffic and Equipment Management Branch

-PERSONNEL \$2,000,000
+PERSONNEL \$1,150,000

 OUTSOURCED

-PERSONNEL \$300,000
+PERSONNEL \$250,000

-OTHER \$225,000
+OTHER \$200,000

-TOTAL \$2,525,000
+TOTAL \$1,600,000

-- \$200,000 contract for outsourced traffic counts to be performed by consultant under Statewide Traffic Counting contract. - \$100,000 for traffic data collection station installation and maintenance
+- \$150,000 contract for outsourced traffic counts to be performed by consultant under Statewide Traffic Counting contract. - \$100,000 for traffic data collection station installation and maintenance

-- \$150,000 for purchase of new traffic data collection equipment and supplies (e.g., piezoelectric sensors, road tube, modems) - \$75,000 Other Operational Cost For items such as travel, mileage, equipment and other cost directly associated to the completion of this work chapter.
+- \$150,000 for purchase of new traffic data collection equipment and supplies (e.g., piezoelectric sensors, road tube, modems) - \$50,000 Other Operational Costs For items such as travel, mileage, equipment and other cost directly associated to the completion of this work chapter.

-CHAPTER 4 Roadway Systems
+CHAPTER 4 Roadway Systems RESPONSIBLE UNIT Division of Planning Transportation Systems Branch